The Facts About Katy ISD's Bonded Debt

 Has Katy ISD's Debt Service tax rate increased in recent years?

 Also during this time period, the District authorized and sold $459 million of bonds from the 2010 authorization, $748 million of bonds from the 2014 authorization, and as of August 31, 2021 has sold $569.2 million of the $609.2 million authorization approved in November 2017.
-As of August 31, 2021, the District had not sold any of the $676 million authorized in May 2021.
-This ability to maintain and even slightly decrease the original tax rate was primarily due to an increase in taxable values through growth and the District's ability to capitalize on low interest rates both in issuing new bonds and by refunding certain outstanding bonds.
+As of August 31, 2022, the District has sold $400.7 million of the $676 million authorized in May 2021.
+This ability to maintain the tax rate was primarily due to an increase in taxable values through growth and the District's ability to capitalize on low interest rates both in issuing new bonds and by refunding certain outstanding bonds.

 How is Katy ISD's debt approved by the community?